adaptdk/drupal-docker-compose/README.md

 Running Docker on OSX seems very slow.
 Some of the reason could be the shared file system has some issues.
 To speed it up a bit you can install docker-sync.
+Note that this project is using Unison for syncing currently.
 Follow the Wiki on: https://github.com/EugenMayer/docker-sync

 Note that this need Ruby to be v2.1.0+